 A surgeon uses an endoscope to make a small opening in one of the ventricles of the brain of a child with hydrocephalus, allowing the built-up fluids to drain and to be absorbed into the bloodstream.

 It is practically impossible to start life for children with spina bifida or hydrocephalus living in the South.

 Support them - for everyone has the right to a humane existence.

 Help children to have a worthwhile life.

-Ronald Van Ham, member of Team Scheire, narrates a fascinating tale about how people use their aids to realise things beyond their wildest dreams.
+Ronald Van Ham, a member of Team Scheire, narrates a fascinating tale about how people use their aids to realize things beyond their wildest dreams.